thephpleague/uri/docs/components/2.0/domain.md

 #### Updating the host status

-To update the host state from FDQN to a PQDN and vice-versa you can use 2 methods
+To update the host state from FQDN to a PQDN and vice-versa you can use 2 methods

 - `withRootLabel`
 - `withoutRootLabel`